Eurythmics: 1999–2005: Peace and Ultimate Collection

+One–off reunions (2012–present)

 In an interview with Reuters in September 2012, Stewart was quizzed on whether a new Eurythmics album is in the works, to which he replied: "We're not talking about one right now, but never say never."
 He added that he was considering developing a musical based on the music of Eurythmics.

-2014: Reuniting for Beatles tribute concert
+2014: Beatles tribute concert

-Annie Lennox and Dave Stewart performed as a duo for "The Night That Changed America: A Grammy Salute to The Beatles".
+Annie Lennox and Dave Stewart performed as a duo for "The Night That Changed America: A Grammy Salute to the Beatles".
 The event was recorded at the Los Angeles Convention Center on 27 January 2014, the day after the Grammy Awards.
-They performed The Beatles song "The Fool on the Hill".
+They performed the Beatles song "The Fool on the Hill".

-2019: Reuniting for Sting's 30th We'll Be Together benefit concert
+2019: Sting's 30th We'll Be Together benefit concert

 Annie Lennox and Dave Stewart, billed as Eurythmics, performed at Sting's 30th We'll Be Together benefit concert in aid of his Rainforest Foundation Fund on 9 December 2019 at New York City's Beacon Theatre.
 The group played "Would I Lie to You?", "Here Comes the Rain Again", and "Sweet Dreams (Are Made of This)", before returning to join in the finale performance of Journey’s "Don't Stop Believin' along with the night's other performers.

-2022: Reuniting for The 2022 Rock and Roll Hall of Fame Induction Ceremony
+2022: Rock and Roll Hall of Fame induction ceremony

-Annie Lennox and Dave Stewart performed as Eurythmics at the Microsoft Theater in Los Angeles, California performing "Would I Lie To You", "Missionary Man" and "Sweet Dreams (Are Made Of This)" as part of The 2022 Rock and Roll Hall of Fame Induction Ceremony.
-They were inducted by U2's The Edge.
+Annie Lennox and Dave Stewart performed as Eurythmics at the Microsoft Theater in Los Angeles, California performing "Would I Lie to You?", "Missionary Man" and "Sweet Dreams (Are Made of This)" as part of the 2022 Rock and Roll Hall of Fame induction ceremony.
+They were inducted by U2's the Edge.